Tunnel to Towers to pay off mortgage for family of police detective killed in Jersey City attack

 JERSEY CITY SHOOTING: BERNARD KERIK’S SON AMONG OFFICERS HOSPITALIZED

-Authorities said the shootout might have been started by Seals trying to stop an incident involving illegal guns when he was shot down by gunfire that erupted near the cemetery.
-Seals worked out of the Cease Fire Unit, which is tasked with getting illegal guns off the street.
+Authorities said the shootout might have been started by Seals trying to stop an incident involving illegal guns.
+Seals worked out of the Jersey City police Cease Fire Unit, which is tasked with getting illegal guns off the street.

 “He [probably] is responsible for more guns being removed from the streets than any,” Jersey City Mayor Steven Fulop tweeted.
 “He was an officer that loved JC [Jersey City], was involved in the city, and one that everyone knew regardless of their precinct.”